Salzwasserkrokodile in the Northern Territory

 Where to see crocodiles in Kakadu

-If you’re up for getting wet, you can’t beat seeing this cold-blooded hunter in its element at Kakadu National Park.
-Yellow Water Cruises are provided year-round in the park and offer tourists a peaceful and unique view of one of the world’s largest nature reserves.
-Watch crocs weave their way through the waters, snapping for bait just a few feet away – we recommend keeping your hands in the boat at all times!
+You can’t beat seeing this cold-blooded hunter in its element in Kakadu National Park.
+Yellow Water Cruises are provided year-round in the park and offer tourists a unique view of one of the world’s largest nature reserves.
+Watch as crocs weave their way through the waters, snapping for bait just a few feet away.
+We recommend keeping your hands in the boat at all times!

 Where to see crocodiles in Katherine

-Three hours’ south of Darwin is the town of Katherine, home to the incredible Nitmiluk National Park, housing Katherine Gorge and Katherine River.
-To experience crocodiles in their natural habitat, book a leisurely cruise down the gorge and spot crocodiles sunning themselves on the rocks.
-Take a night-time tour along the Katherine River to see those eyes glowing back at you.
+Three hours’ south of Darwin is the town of Katherine, home to the incredible Nitmiluk National Park.
+To experience crocodiles in their natural habitat, book a cruise down the gorge and spot crocodiles sunning themselves on the rocks.
+Take a night tour along the Katherine River to see those eyes glowing back at you.